Savings Bank of South Australia: Head office building

 The architects Eric McMichael and Alfred Charles Harris, in their practice E.H.
-McMichael and Harris, designed the new Savings Bank building at 97 King William Stret in 1938.
+McMichael and Harris, designed the new Savings Bank building at 97 King William Street in 1938.
 However, owing to shortages of both labour and materials during World War II, it took five years to be completed.
 It was their largest-ever commission, and at the time became the city's tallest building.
 McMichael was responsible for the design, after trustees and executives of the bank had visited Sydney and Melbourne to inspect the most modern buildings in those cities.
 The style is mainly Art Deco, with some Classical elements.
 Significant to the Art Deco style are the motifs depicting South Australian agriculture, along with the use of parallel lines, the polished granite base and the monumental entrance.
 The building was listed on the South Australian Heritage Register on 11 September 1986.

 1970s–1984: lead-up to the merger

 Labor premier Don Dunstan (June 1970 – February 1979) first floated the idea of merging the State Bank and the Savings Bank, but the conservative trustees of the bank were strongly opposed to this idea and highly suspicious of the Labor Party.
 Early in his premiership, Dunstan had got the trustees offside by deceiving them by stating he intended to pass some minor annual leave changes through the Parliament, while actually changing the formation of the board and allowing the Labor Government to appoint the chairman of the Savings Bank and allowing trustees to sit on both boards.
 This had effect of giving control of the banks to Labor Party and not the trustees, who had ably served both of the banks for many decades.
 Dunstan also had raided both of the banks of their reserve funds to pay for his health, education and arts schemes.

 After Dunstan had changed the composition of the banks boards, they requested a merger.
 However, Labor lost the 1979 election and Liberal premier David Tonkin (September 1979 – November 1982) would not allow the banks to merge.

 Under the Labor premier John Bannon (November 1982 – September 1992), the two banks were merged in 1984.